scipopt/gcg/doc/resources/devs/misc/dev-install.md

 # Advanced Installation {#dev-install}
 > This guide aims to help you with installing GCG as a developer.
 If you want to know what operating systems and compilers are
-> supported to install GCG, please consult @subpage compatibility.
-To prepare yourself, you should also check the @subpage known-bugs.
+> supported to install GCG, please consult @ref compatibility.
+To prepare yourself, you should also check the @ref known-bugs.

 # Installation using Git {#git-install}
 > For the following steps, you need to have Git installed on your system.
 If you want to let an automated installer